varnerlab/CHEME-4800-5800-Labs-AY-2024/week-4/L4b/README.md

 # `Lab 4b`: Build a Software Development Kit for the National Weather Service API
 In `Lab 4b`, students will build a Software Development Kit (SDK) for the [National Weather Service API](https://www.weather.gov/documentation/services-web-api).

-We'll pull down weather data for Ithaca, NY, using the `(latitude,longitude)` coordinates `42.443961` and `-76.501881`.
+We'll pull down weather data for Ithaca, NY, using the `(latitude, longitude)` coordinates `42.443961` and `-76.501881`.
 We'll use the `points` endpoint to get the grid data for this location and use this data for additional calls.

 ## Prerequisite
 Break up into teams of 2-3 people and take `10 min` to walk through all the files (starting with `Include.jl` in the `root` directory) in `Lab-4b` and the [National Weather Service API documentation](https://www.weather.gov/documentation/services-web-api).
 At the end of `10 min`, we'll do a class Q&A to ensure everyone understands the purpose of each file.